 Financial assets measured at amortised cost are subject to impairment.
-The credit risk of the intercompany loan has been assessed as low.
-Accordingly, any loss allowance is measured at an amount equal to 12-month ECL.
-In determining the expected credit losses for this asset, the directors of the Company have taken into account the historical default experience, the financial position of the counterparty, as well as the future prospects of the industry, as appropriate, in estimating the probability of default and loss upon default.
+Prior to repayment, the credit risk of the inter-company loan was assessed as low.
+Accordingly, any loss allowance was measured at an amount equal to 12-month ECL.
+In determining the expected credit losses for this asset, the directors of the Company took into account the historical default experience, the financial position of the counterparty, as well as the future prospects of the industry, as appropriate, in estimating the probability of default and loss upon default.

-In accordance with provisions within the inter-company loan agreement, the Company has requested the reimbursement of the impairment charges incurred to date.
+In accordance with provisions within the inter-company loan agreement, the Company requested the reimbursement of the impairment charges incurred.